yannicklin/backend-test/README.md

 ## Extra Credit

-In our own Content Management System this particular functionality is a regularly running process.
-Expand your codebase to regularly check for updates and store the latest best rate (including when the rate is for) in a database of your choosing.
-Include any instructions and/or descriptions in your README file.
+If you have time and are inspired to delve a little further into this, feel free to look at any of the below:
+* Expand the search window to capture the best rate over the next **60 days**.
+* We know that we want to stay for three nights at this hotel - update your code to calculate the best available rates for three consecutive nights.

+If you attempt any of these, make a note in your README file.

 ## Any questions?